Divi Builder Review: A Smart Choice for Agencies and Freelancers

 Post content

-In addition to the default WordPress content as you can see on the table above, Divi Builder also allows you to add dynamic you created with custom fields plugin like ACF, Pods, and Toolset.
+In addition to the default WordPress content as you can see on the table above, Divi Builder also allows you to add a dynamic you created with plugins like ACF, Pods, and Toolset.

 Here are the custom fields plugin it supports: